Principal Investigator

 Andrea N. Brockmann, M.A.

-Andrea Brockmann is a fifth-year graduate student in the Department of Clinical Health Psychology.
+Andrea Brockmann is a sixth-year graduate student in the Department of Clinical Health Psychology (and is currently a behavioral medicine track intern at in the psychology predoctoral internship training program at the VA Palo Alto).
 She earned her B.S. in psychology from Missouri University of Science and Technology, and her M.A. from Northern Arizona University.
 During her time at NAU she completed a thesis focused on outcomes in a women’s weight loss program, and was a member of a neuroscience lab examining the interaction between depression and sleep apnea.
 After graduating from NAU Andrea engaged in clinical work in a rural community health center focused on psychiatric rehabilitation and integrative care.
 Throughout her academic and clinical journeys she has always been interested in the intersection between physical health and emotional health, specifically in obesity treatment.
 Andrea’s primary research interests are in developing obesity interventions informed by theory from a multi-disciplinary perspective, with particular interest in physical activity and weight loss maintenance.
 During her free time she enjoys exercising (from taekwondo to trapeze), cooking/baking, and traveling.

-Umelo Ugwoaba is a fifth-year doctoral student in the Department of Clinical Health Psychology.
+Umelo Ugwoaba is a sixth-year doctoral student in the Department of Clinical Health Psychology (and is currently a behavioral medicine track intern at in the psychology predoctoral internship training program at the VA Palo Alto).
 He is from Seattle and received his Bachelor of Science in psychology from the University of Washington.
 As an undergraduate he worked at the Early Childhood Cognition Lab (ECCL), assisting with projects which explored the development of fairness concerns in infancy.
 At the same time, Umelo worked with the Sports Medicine Department at UW as an athletic training intern, providing injury treatment and rehabilitation services for student-athletes.
 After graduating, Umelo continued to work at the ECCL while applying for Peace Corps.
 As a Peace Corps Volunteer in Indonesia, he served as an English instructor with secondary projects in leadership and youth development.
 Umelo’s interests are in health promotion and the development of effective behavioral interventions which lead to improved health outcomes at both the individual and community level.
 Outside of the classroom and the lab, he enjoys reading, listening to music, and playing sports.

 taylorswanson@phhp.ufl.edu| CV